Who Owns PayPal?

 Moreover, PayPal has established strategic partnerships with online merchants, allowing them to offer PayPal as a payment option to their customers.
 This collaboration increases PayPal's reach and expands its customer base.
 Additionally, PayPal collaborates with banks and financial institutions to facilitate secure and efficient money transfers.
 The company also forms partnerships with technology companies to drive innovation and integration of its services.

-See also Who Owns Unilever?
+See also Who Owns IBM?

 These partnerships provide PayPal with valuable opportunities for growth and expansion, allowing it to stay at the forefront of the digital payment industry.
 Furthermore, PayPal's mobile app distribution enables its customers to conveniently access its services on their smartphones, further enhancing their payment experience.